In this introduction about composing music you will learn about melody and harmony concepts such as chord tones, passing tones and landing tones.

 The song structure and related areas

-When you are composing a song there is often enough to stay in one or two keys throughout the song.
-A typical song starts in one key and then stays in it, or, changes key somewhere in the song and most often change back to the original key before the end.
+When you are composing a song, it is often enough to stay in one or two keys throughout the song.
+A typical song starts in one key and stays in it, or, changes key somewhere in the song and most often return to the original key before the end.

-The verses approximately consist of 3-6 lines and usually with different lyrics.
-The chorus tends to use fewer lines and often repeat the same lyrics.
-Needless to say: the harmony and melody should change going from verse to chorus.
+The verses approximately consist of three to six lines and usually with different lyrics.
+The choruses tend to use fewer lines and often repeats the same lyrics.

-Let says you have a melody, but do not know how to add harmony to it.
-There is more than one way to create harmony; two common ways are with counterpoints or chords.
+There are more than one way to create harmony; two common ways are counterpoints or chords.
 We are taking the easiest route and choose chords.

 Once again, there is more than one way to add chords to a melody.
-Because this is only an introduction in music composition we are satisfied with two rules which are: 1) add chords in which the second or the third note is the same as the melody note; 2) don’t add chords to every melody note, one or two in every bar is often advisable.
+Since this is only an introduction in music composition we are satisfied with two rules: 1) add chords in which the second or third note is the same as the melody note; 2) don’t add chords to every melody note, one or two in every bar are often advisable.

 Concerning the motion: the harmony can be parallel or contrary to the melody line.
 To think about the motion in this way can be helpful.